syedali996/static-portal-workflow-demo/README.md

     - NETLIFY_SITE_ID for the Site ID of the website you created in step 2
 4. Trigger the 'Deploy Static Portal' workflow

-Once the workflow completes, your portal should be deployed on Netlify.
+Once the workflow completes, your portal should be deployed to Netlify.